Patrick-Svensson/portfolio-07-2021/README.md

 -   My Reachability Section

-    -   Background image that verifies my IxDF course "User Experience: The Beginner's Guide" with "Destinction: Top 10% in Class" certificate.
+    -   The background image that verifies my IxDF course "User Experience: The Beginner's Guide" with "Distinction: Top 10% in Class" certificate.

     -   Email address and a link to my LinkedIn page to make it easy for the user to contact me.